yashomer1994/yash007.github.io/_posts/2021-01-31-Ancillary Function Driver.md

  [](#header-4)**Exploit**
 ----

-1.The exploit will start by fetching the address to “NtDeviceIoControlFile” API from NTDLL.
+1. The exploit will start by fetching the address to “NtDeviceIoControlFile” API from NTDLL.
 Once the address is fetched it performs an inline function hooks to the API.

 Code is used to Perform the Hook: